Chelsea FC announces annual profit

-Chelsea FC plc today announced a profit of £1.4 million for the year ended 30th June 2012 - the first time the club has made a profit since Roman Abramovich took over in 2003.
+Chelsea FC plc today announced a profit of £18.4 million and a record turnover of £319.8 million for the year ended 30 June 2014.
+This is the second profit in three years and the largest since Roman Abramovich became owner of the club in 2003.

 These results ensure UEFA’s break-even criteria under the Financial Fair Play (FFP) regulations continue to be satisfied.

 The £18.4 million profit follows the £1.4 million generated two years ago.
 Strong revenue increases as well as a significant surplus on player sales during the 12-month period contributed.

 The turnover figure – up from £255.8m - increased for a fifth consecutive year, demonstrating business growth continues in seasons without trophy success as well as in years when silverware is won.
 The new FAPL broadcasting deal contributed significantly as did commercial income.
 In the past year we have signed new partnerships with Rotary, Hackett, Coral, William Lawson’s, Indosat and Guangzhou R&F Football Club.

 There was a small rise in matchday income but with Stamford Bridge filled to capacity year after year there was no scope for significant financial growth in this area.
 General admission ticket prices remain frozen at 2011/12 levels.

 The latest financial results combined with those from the previous two years mean that for the second monitoring period for FFP we will fall comfortably within the limits set by UEFA, who measure expenditure against the income from football-related activities.
 Chelsea also complied with FFP criteria over the first monitoring period.

 Chairman Bruce Buck said: ‘The club is naturally pleased to record a significant profit for 2013/14.
 By reaching the Champions League semi-final and maintaining a challenge in the Premier League until the final week of the season we demonstrated that, while improving our financial figures, we remained competitive in football’s toughest club competitions.